 - Ensuring careers education is planned into their lessons. - Attending any relevant CPD or training to ensure they are up to date with the school's careers plan. - Promoting careers guidance in the classroom through visual aids. - Creating a learning environment that allows and encourages pupils to tackle real life challenges, manage risks and develop skills that can be applied to the workplace. - Being good role models for their particular area of work or specialism.

 10. Evaluation of policy

-Principals and governors will monitor and evaluate the effectiveness of Careers education in their school.
+10.1.
+Principals and local committee members will monitor and evaluate the effectiveness of Careers education in their school.
 They will provide feedback which will support the annual review of this policy.

 11. Legislation